-The name, province or state and country of residence of each of our officers as at March 5, 2019, their respective position and office and their respective principal occupation during the five preceding years, are set out below.
+The name, province or state and country of residence of each of our officers as at March 2, 2021, their respective position and office and their respective principal occupation during the five preceding years, are set out below:

-Name Principal Occupation Date of Appointment Residence John H. Kousinioris Mr. Kousinioris is the President of the Company since November 2, 2017 and Chief Growth Officer of TransAlta since July 2018.
-Prior thereto Mr. Kousinioris was the Chief Legal and Compliance Officer and Corporate Secretary of TransAlta since December 2012.
-Prior thereto, Mr. Kousinioris was a Partner and co-head of the Corporate Commercial Group at Bennett Jones LLP (law firm).
-November 2, 2017 Alberta, Canada Todd J. Stack Mr. Stack is the Chief Financial Officer of the Company since May 2018 and also Managing Director and Corporate Controller of TransAlta since February 1, 2017.
-Prior thereto, Mr. Stack was Managing Director and Corporate Controller of the Company since February 2017.
-Prior to February 2017, Mr. Stack was Managing Director and Treasurer of both the Company and TransAlta.
-Prior to October 2015, Mr. Stack was Vice-President and Treasurer of TransAlta.
-Prior to November 2012, Mr. Stack was Treasurer of TransAlta.
-May 8, 2018 Alberta, Canada Scott T. Jeffers Mr. Jeffers is the Corporate Secretary of the Company.
-Mr. Jeffers is also Corporate Secretary of TransAlta.
-Prior to joining TransAlta, Mr. Jeffers was an associate at Bennett Jones LLP where he practiced corporate and commercial law with an emphasis on public market transactions, including debt and equity financing and mergers and acquisitions.
-November 2, 2017 Alberta, Canada Brent Ward Mr. Ward is the Managing Director and Treasurer of the Company.
-Mr. Ward is also the Managing Director and Treasurer of TransAlta since April 24, 2017.
-Prior thereto, Mr. Ward was the Manager, Corporate Finance of TransAlta since 2015.
-Prior thereto, Mr. Ward was Director, Corporate Finance and Investor Relations of TransAlta since January 2012 and Director, Treasury Operations of TransAlta since January 2011.
-May 4, 2017 Alberta, Canada Aron Willis Mr. Willis is the Senior Vice-President, Commercial, Gas and Renewables Operations of the Company.
-Mr. Willis was a director of the Company since January 31, 2017 until November 2, 2017.
-Mr. Willis is the Senior Vice President, Gas and Renewables of TransAlta since January 2016.
+Name Principal Occupation Date of Appointment Residence Kathryn Higgins Ms. Higgins is Managing Director and Corporate Controller of the Company.
+She is also Managing Director and Corporate Controller of TransAlta since May 2019.
+Prior thereto, Ms. Higgins was Managing Director of TransAlta since June 2018, Manager, Finance of TransAlta since October 2016, and Manager, Energy Marketing Finance at TransAlta since March 2013.
+Alberta, Canada Scott Jeffers Mr. Jeffers is the Corporate Secretary of the Company.
+Mr. Jeffers is also Managing Director & Corporate Secretary of TransAlta.
+He is responsible for all corporate legal matters at TransAlta and oversees the corporate secretarial function at both TransAlta and the Company.
+He is also responsible for trading compliance at TransAlta.
+Prior thereto, he was the Assistant Corporate Secretary at TransAlta.
+Alberta, Canada Todd Stack Mr. Stack is the President of the Company since February 2021.
+He is also the Executive Vice President, Finance and Chief Financial Officer of TransAlta.
+He has been Chief Financial Officer of TransAlta since May 2019.
+Prior thereto, Mr. Stack was the Corporate Controller of TransAlta since February 2017.
+Prior thereto, Mr. Stack was Managing Director and Treasurer of TransAlta since October 2015.
+Alberta, Canada Brent Ward Mr. Ward is Chief Financial Officer of the Company.
+Prior thereto, he was Managing Director and Treasurer of the Company since May 2017.
+Mr. Ward is also the Senior Vice President, M&A, Strategy and Treasurer of TransAlta since February 2021.
+Prior thereto Mr. Ward was Managing Director and Treasurer of TransAlta since April 2017.
+Prior thereto, Mr. Ward was the Manager, Corporate Finance of TransAlta since July 2015.
+Prior thereto, Mr. Ward was the Director of Corporate Finance and Investor Relations since February 2013 and Director, Treasury of TransAlta since January 2011.
+Alberta, Canada Aron Willis Mr. Willis is the Senior Vice President, Growth of the Company, Mr. Willis was a director of the Company from January 2017 until November 2017.
+Mr. Willis is the Executive Vice President, Growth of TransAlta since February 2021.
+Prior thereto Mr. Willis was Senior Vice President, Growth of TransAlta since August 2019.
+Prior thereto, he was Senior Vice President, Gas and Renewables of TransAlta since January 2016.
 Prior thereto, Mr. Willis was the Managing Director, Australia of TransAlta, accountable for overseeing the Australia operations.
 Prior thereto, he was Vice-President, Australia of TransAlta until September 2015.
 Prior thereto, he was Country Manager, Australia of TransAlta since July 2007.
-February 1, 2017 Alberta, Canada
+Alberta, Canada